New and Improved Spanning Ratios for Yao Graphs: Spanning ratio of Y6

 Now assume that both $b$ and $c$ lie in $\delta$-cones of $Q_0(a)$.
-If they both lie within the same $\delta$-cone (Fig.~\ref{fig:Y6SectorDelta1}a), then again $\alpha$ is small: \fbox{\emph{Induct}.} So without loss of generality let $b$ lie in the lower $\delta$-cone, and $c$ in the upper $\delta$-cone of $Q_0(a)$; see Fig.~\ref{fig:Y6SectorDelta1}b.
-We cannot apply induction in this situation because the ratio $s/x$ in Lem.~\ref{lem:AlphaBeta} has no upper bound.
+If they both lie within the same $\delta$-cone (Figure~\ref{fig:Y6SectorDelta1}a), then again $\alpha$ is small: \fbox{\emph{Induct}.} So without loss of generality let $b$ lie in the lower $\delta$-cone, and $c$ in the upper $\delta$-cone of $Q_0(a)$; see Figure~\ref{fig:Y6SectorDelta1}b.
+We cannot apply induction in this situation because the ratio $s/x$ in Lemma~\ref{lem:AlphaBeta} has no upper bound.

-\paragraph{(2)~The { $Q_2(b)$} sector} Now we consider $Q_2(b)$, the sector with apex at $b$ aiming to the left of $b$, and assume that $c \in Q_2(b)$.
-Refer to Fig.~\ref{fig:Y6SectorDelta1}c.
+\paragraph{(2)~The { $\boldsymbol{Q_2(b)}$} sector} Now we consider $Q_2(b)$, the sector with apex at $b$ aiming to the left of $b$, and assume that $c \in Q_2(b)$.
+Refer to Figure~\ref{fig:Y6SectorDelta1}c.
 The case $c \notin Q_2(b)$ will be discussed later (special situation).

 Because $b$ may subtend an angle as large as $\delta$ at $a$ with the horizontal, the ``upper $2\delta$-cone'' of $Q_2(b)$ becomes the relevant region.
-If $c$ is not in the upper $2\delta$-cone of $Q_2(b)$ (as depicted in Fig.~\ref{fig:Y6SectorDelta1}c), then $\triangle abc$ satisfies Lem.~\ref{lem:AlphaBetaMax} with $\beta < \pi/3 - \delta$: \fbox{\emph{Induct}.} Note that this conclusion follows even if $c$ is in the small region outside of and below $Q_2(b)$: the angle $\beta$ at $b$ is then very small.
+If $c$ is not in the upper $2\delta$-cone of $Q_2(b)$ (as depicted in Figure~\ref{fig:Y6SectorDelta1}c), then $\triangle abc$ satisfies Lemma~\ref{lem:AlphaBetaMax} with $\angle abc < \pi/3 - \delta$: \fbox{\emph{Induct}.} Note that this conclusion follows even if $c$ is in the small region outside of and below $Q_2(b)$: the angle $\angle abc$ at $b$ is then very small.

 Assume now that $c$ is in the upper $2\delta$-cone of $Q_2(b)$.
 Let $d \in Q_2(b)$ be the point such that $\overrightarrow{bd} \in \overrightarrow{Y_6}$.
 We now consider possible locations for $d$.
 If $d = c$, then $p(a,b) \le |ac| + |cb| \le 2 |ab|$, and we are finished.
 So assume henceforth that $d$ is distinct from $c$.